chadsmith123/ddrad_SNP/README.md

 This pipeline processes paired-end Illumina reads from a ddRAD library prep and outputs SNPs using samtools mpileup.
 The steps are:

 1. Run quality control of radtags
-2. Rename generic file names (eg sample*.fq.gz. with a user-provided name in the file "id.txt"
+2. Rename generic file names (eg sample_ACTGC.fq.gz) with a user-provided name in the file "id.txt"
 3. Change the header of fastq sequences to be compliant with BWA
 4. Generate the 04.bwa_ex.sh script to align reads on the TACC cluster
 5. Filter alignments